-Board of Trustees Davidson County Community College Lexington, North Carolina
+Board of Trustees Wake Technical Community College Raleigh, North Carolina

-We have audited the financial statements of Davidson County Community College, a component unit of the State of North Carolina, as of and for the year ended June 30, 2001, and have issued our report thereon dated January 24, 2002.
+We have audited the financial statements of Wake Technical Community College, a component unit of the State of North Carolina, as of and for the year ended June 30, 2001, and have issued our report thereon dated February 8, 2002.

-As discussed in Note 13A to the financial statements, the College changed its method of accounting for securities lending transactions allocated from the State Treasurer's Cash and Investment Pool during the year ended June 30, 2001.
-As discussed in Note 13B to the financial statements, the College implemented Governmental Accounting Standard Board, Statement #33, Accounting and Financial Reporting for Nonexchange Transactions, during the year ended June 30, 2001.
+As discussed in Note 11 to the financial statements, the College implemented Governmental Accounting Standards Board, Statement #33, Accounting and Financial Reporting for Nonexchange Transactions, during the year ended June 30, 2001.